-Sandalwood incense sticks have numerous benefits, from reducing stress, and helping with relaxation and meditation, to having a calming and centering aroma.
+Sandalwood incense benefits are: reducing stress, and helping with relaxation and meditation, to having a calming and centering aroma.
 It is additionally used in traditional Ayurvedic ceremonies in India as it is thought to offer purifying and spiritual properties that can lift your mood and spirit.
 In addition to this, sandalwood has anti-inflammatory, anti-bacterial, and astringent qualities which make it ideal for treating skin problems like acne.

 Here are the sandalwood incense sticks benefits: